 HTAi is the only global society championing equitable, responsive, and cutting-edge HTA.
 Membership opens doors to unparalleled access to top HTA leaders and experts.
-This exclusive opportunity to connect and collaborate with the best in the field is a unique privilege reserved for HTAi members, providing a platform for growth and influence in the HTA community.
-HTAi members can actively participate in specialized interest groups, expanding networks among HTA experts.
-These groups offer opportunities to work on projects that align precisely with individual areas of interest, creating valuable connections and opportunities for professional development.
+This exclusive opportunity to connect and collaborate with the best in the field is a unique privilege reserved for HTAi members, which provides a platform for growth and influence in the HTA community.

 HTAi Awards recognize individuals who have made important and lasting impacts to the field of HTA over the course of their career.
 Nominations for two Awards are currently open, but act fast: Submissions close on December 15, 2023!

 The David Banta Award

 The David Banta Distinguished Career Award was established in 2012 And is named after its inaugural winner, Mr. David Banta.
 David Banta had a truly significant impact on the establishment and development of health technology assessment (HTA).
 Under his leadership, from 1975 to 1982, the Health Program of the US Congressional Office of Technology Assessment (OTA) played a leading role in establishing the highly influential field and methods of HTA.

 These projects were instrumental in establishing a formal basis for HTA collaboration in Europe and a spirit of cooperation that has endured into the present.
 In addition, David Banta was one of the founders of the International Society for Technology Assessment in Health Care, HTAi’s predecessor Society.
 He edited the HTAi’s newsletter for more than 10 years, participated in establishing HTAi, and was a member of the Editorial Board of the International Journal of Technology Assessment in Health Care.